glow.geometry_layouts package

 Bases:

 SurfaceClass representing a 2D rectangle surface in SALOME.
-It is built by providing its center, height and width: if no center (X-Y-Z coordinates) is provided, the rectangle is built centered in the XYZ origin.
+It is built by providing its center, height and width: if no center (XYZ coordinates) is provided, the rectangle is built centered in the XYZ origin.
 By default, its height and width have the same value, thus allowing to represent a square surface.
-In addition, it supports the presence of rounded corners by providing a list of tuples, where the first element is the ID of the corner, while the second element the radius of the rounded corner.
+In addition, it supports the construction of rounded corners by the input list of tuples.
+Each tuple has as first element the ID of the corner and as second element the radius of the rounded corner.

 The convention for numbering the vertices and edges of the rectangle is the following: